hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-1.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25746562021/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1670/25746562021_69799f21d2_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## The Invercauld bridge
-Before the invercauld bridge we were looking for a spot where we could step out of our packrafts so that we could go and scout the rapid which goes just under the bridge.
+The invercauld bridge was built in 1859 and we were looking for a spot where we could step out of our packrafts so that we could go and scout the rapid which flows just under the bridge.
 Again the low water level didn't offer many opportunities to pass our first major obstacle as we realized on our scout.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25841666865/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1624/25841666865_141d7f355a_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>